Standard C++ Modules

 }

-but it will get rejected if we reverse the order of #include <iostream> and import foo;:
+but if the order of #include <iostream> and import foo; is reversed, then the code is currently rejected:

 import foo; // assume module 'foo' contain the declarations from `<iostream>`